Q: Are you affiliated with a church?

 >A: In the state of California, there are no required number of educational hours for private school students, however, Grace and Glory Academy requires that all students complete between 155-175 educational “school days” (including field trips) per academic year.

->Q: Who should NOT apply for Grace and Glory Academy?
+>Q: Who should NOT apply to join our schools?

->A: Families who do not agree with the Academy Statement of Faith,
+>A: Families who do not agree with the Statement of Faith,

 Families that want to practice unschooling,